top of page

 November 2023

-Saving Australian democracy and sovereignty by making a new Constitution
+Saving Australian democracy and sovereignty by building new Constitution

 In this four-part essay, ACFP's Founder Bronwyn Kelly discusses how Australians are being dragged into a full ceding of sovereignty over their country and how, if we do nothing to reverse this, we will end up losing our democracy itself.
 She offers evidence in the essay that we are on the brink of losing both our sovereignty and democracy.
 To help prevent this loss, Bronwyn suggests that Australia needs a new type of Constitution and to substantiate this need, she poses four questions: